 However, having an online presence is not enough, especially now that the market is saturated, prompting many businesses to resort to cutthroat competition to attract consumers who have reduced disposable income.

-The list below explains some of the common mistakes that undermine your online business.
+The list below explains some of the common online business mistakes.

 Table of Contents